amb-lucas/C-Grasp/README.md

 This is a library with the continuous grasp metaheuristic coded for the Optimization discipline at UFPE.

-Instructions for the use are described in the sample files in the libraries :)
+Instructions for use are described in the sample files in the libraries :)